emilleishida/StatisticsInCosmology/README.md

 #### Errors in Bayesian modelling

 > I show [here](https://github.com/emilleishida/StatisticsInCosmology/blob/master/sncosmology.R) I direct implementation of Bayesian inference in the case of supernova cosmology.
 The code is written in [R](https://www.r-project.org/) using [Stan](http://mc-stan.org/).
-> Q3: what are the assumptionsunderlying this particular construction of the statistical model?
+> Q3: what are the assumptions underlying this particular construction of the statistical model?
 Are they realistic?
 > Q4: What modifications do you suggest if one wishes to take into account the errors in the observed quantities?

 [Normal linear model in Python using Stan](https://github.com/astrobayes/BMAD/blob/master/chapter_4/code_4.3.py)